CybersecurityHow Hackers Use AI in Cyber Attacks — and How to Protect Yourself

 This isn't fiction.
 It happened to the British firm Arup and cost them $25 million in 2024.

 AI-powered cyber attacks go far beyond traditional methods.
 Instead of poorly written phishing emails that are easy to spot, hackers now use AI models to generate attacks so convincing they fool even specialists.
+The Arup case is the clearest example of what this threat looks like in practice.

 In February 2024, an employee at Arup — a British engineering giant — received an invitation to a video meeting with the CFO and several colleagues.
 Everyone appeared on screen with their usual faces and voices.